Home of the Phone Free Commute

 In a busy day, the best time for it was my commute.
 But I kept failing - phones are too addictive.

 So I went nuclear.
-I now wear a professional blue high-vis bib at the station that announces: Phone Free Commute.
-It’s public accountability.
-I have two hours a day of mental silence.
+I now wear a professional blue high-vis vest at the station that announces: Phone Free Commute.
+High vis idiot = public accountability.

 As I get further and further into this adventure, what started as a desperate fix has turned into a deep curiosity.